USC-NSL/Medusa/README.md

         - Set to either ws_c2dm (for websocket), c2dm (for GCM), or sms
     - remote_host.info
         - The public facing IP on which the mdscript_acceptor.py is run

-Login to mysql database, find CS_env table in the *medusa* database.
-Change the URLs appropriately.

 #### Configure the WorkerManager
 Install the Apache Tomcat server, then extract **medusa_cloud/workermanager/medusa_hit_server.tar.gz** to the **apache-tomcat-root/webapps/medusa_hit_server/** directory.